mrbelowski/r3e_crewchief_v3/README.txt

 Changelog
 ---------
+Version 3.8.1: Added conditions monitoring for PCars - will report air and track temperature if there's been a significant change (report frequencies and change thresholds are configurable), and will report rain start / stop; fixed kart wheel sizes for PCars (should make the wheelspin and brake locking warnings behave properly); some fixes for PCars UDP network data; more driver names.
+This version requires a new sound pack *if you want to use the conditions monitoring*.

 Version 3.8.0: Overhauled sector time reporting to make the sound files neater and the logic for sector reports much more sensible; Fixed session end for PCars timed races; Added 'frequency_of...' options, some new and some replace existing enable / disable options.
 These give finer control over the behaviour of the app.
 For these, 0 means 'never play this message' and 10 means 'play this message whenever possible / practical'; Spotter fixes - better opponent speed calculation, don't call 'clear' if the game reports that the player and opponent cars are 'inside' each other.
 These should stop a lot of the bouncing; Made Raceroom aero damage threshold more sensitive; Added gap messages for gaps which are stable fluctuating a little (less than a second per sector) in addition to the existing messages for increasing / decreasing gaps;  Added some driver names.
 This version requires a new sound pack.

 Version 3.7.2: Fixed broken 'pace' calculation in qualifying and practice - was always using -1 seconds as best opponent laptime; Added additional checks to Raceroom blue flags; Some lap time / pace / deltas reporting tweaks to make it less intrusive; Initial work for PCars console data.
 No new sound pack for this version.